thedaviddias/bfdes.in/posts/create-a-class.md

 \end{aligned}
 ```

-## The Real World
+## The Game World

 Apart from assuming a particular utility model that applies for every player, we have made some other approximations implicitly:

-1. We expect that a player following this article is motivated enough to unlock all weapon modifications.
+1. Each player is willing to take the time  to unlock all weapon attachments.
 Otherwise, we would need to optimise their utility at every weapon level to obtain a family of solutions.
 Although this is trivial to do, it complicates the notation used to describe the problem.

 2. Modifications can be made independently of each other, and their effects on weapon attributes are also independent.
 In reality, this is not always the case -- one cannot attach a muzzle brake to a weapon fitted with an integral suppressor, for example.